Today’s Post by Joe Farace

 I’ve found that Life Pixel does a great job with IR con-versions and they’ve done most of the conversions for my Canon DSLRs and all of my Panasonic Lumix G-series cameras.
 This is not a paid or sponsored endorsement, just my experience.

-My book, The Complete Guide to Digital Infrared Photography is available from Amazon with used copies selling for $10.59 as I write this.
-Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with used copies starting at $4.00.
+My book, The Complete Guide to Digital Infrared Photography is available from Amazon with new copies selling for $45.12 and used copies starting around nine bucks as I write this.
+Creative Digital Monochrome Effects has a chapter on IR photography with new copies selling for $23.50 and used copies starting around eight bucks as I write this.